Raytheon Crushes Earnings Estimates

-Raytheon (NYSE: RTN) reported earnings on July 26.
+Raytheon (NYS: RTN) reported earnings on July 25.
 Here are the numbers you need to know.

 The 10-second takeaway

-For the quarter ended July 1 (Q2), Raytheon met expectations on revenue and crushed expectations on earnings per share.
+For the quarter ended June 30 (Q2), Raytheon beat expectations on revenues and crushed expectations on earnings per share.

-Compared to the prior-year quarter, revenue dropped and GAAP earnings per share expanded.
+Compared to the prior-year quarter, revenue expanded slightly.
+Non-GAAP earnings per share grew significantly.
+GAAP earnings per share increased.

-Raytheon reported revenue of $5.99 billion.
-The 18 analysts polled by S&P Capital IQ foresaw revenue of $6.02 billion on the same basis.
-GAAP reported sales were 3.7% lower than the prior-year quarter's $6.22 billion.
+Raytheon booked revenue of $6.12 billion.
+The 17 analysts polled by S&P Capital IQ foresaw a top line of $5.81 billion on the same basis.
+GAAP reported sales were the same as the prior-year quarter's.

 Source: S&P Capital IQ.
 Quarterly periods.
 Dollar amounts in millions.
 Non-GAAP figures may vary to maintain comparability with estimates.